 - The Safari Restaurant is open for takeaway only, with social distancing queuing in place for all customers.

-As per government guidelines, face coverings are mandatory for customers in shops and takeaway restaurants, all visitors MUST wear a face covering inside Junglies Gift Shop and inside all catering and food outlets.
+As per government guidelines, face coverings are mandatory for customers in shops and takeaway restaurants, all visitors MUST wear a face covering inside the Safari Restaurant.

 Exemptions apply for young children and also in the following cases.
 A person does not need to wear a face covering if they have a legitimate reason, including: